 The purpose is to determine whether a cross-connection may exist at your home or business.
-A cross connection is an unprotected or improper connection to a potable water distribution system that may cause contamination or pollution to enter the system.
-We are responsible for enforcing cross-connection control regulations and insuring that no contaminants can, under any flow conditions, enter the distribution system.
-If you have any of the devices listed below please contact us at (509) 493-1133 Ext: 502 so that we can discuss the issue, and if needed, survey your connection and assist you in isolating it if that is necessary.
+A cross connection is an unprotected or improper connection to a potable water distribution system that may allow contamination or pollution to enter the system.
+We are responsible for enforcing cross-connection control regulations and ensuring that no contaminants can, under any flow conditions, enter the distribution system.
+If you have any of the devices listed below please contact us at (509) 493-1133 Ext: 502.
+So we can discuss if there is any possible issue, and if needed, survey your connection and assist you in isolating it if that is necessary.
+Identifying these will help us keep the water in our city safe for all people who drink it.

-- Boiler/ Radiant heater (water heaters not included) - Underground lawn sprinkler system - Pool or hot tub (whirlpool tubs not included) - Additional source(s) of water on the property (well, spring, or river) - Decorative pond - Watering trough
+- Boiler/ Radiant heater (water heaters not included) - Underground lawn sprinkler system (connected to your water lines) - Pool or hot tub (whirlpool tubs not included) - Additional source(s) of water on the property (well, spring, or river) - Decorative pond - Watering trough - Fire Sprinkler Systems